icyleaf/hpr/docs/en/install.md

 hpr based on both alpine and ubuntu image, tags following the rules:

-- `latest` always the latest version based on alpine
+- `latest` always the latest version based on ubuntu
+- `ubuntu` always the latest version based on ubuntu
 - `alpine` always the latest version based on alpine
-- `ubuntu` always the latest version based on ubuntu
 - `x.x.x-alpine` use x.x.x version based on alpine
 - `x.x.x-ubuntu` use x.x.x version based on ubuntu